 Scrub Jays in the Preserve

-Lyonia Preserve is a 360-acre joint project of Volusia County's Land Acquisition and Management Division and the Volusia County School Board to restore and maintain scrub habitat.
+Lyonia Preserve is a 360-acre joint project of Volusia County Government and the Volusia County School Board to restore and maintain scrub habitat.
 Since 1994, restoration efforts have removed overgrown sand pines and opened up the understory, creating the characteristic bare sand areas with low-growing vegetation preferred by scrub species.

 The preserve is adjacent to Lyonia Environmental Center, 2150 Eustace Ave., Deltona.